sogou/workflow/docs/en/about-upstream.md

 When the error or abnormal touch of a certain target meets the preset threshold condition, the target is temporarily considered unavailable, and the target is removed, namely fuse is started and enters the fuse period

-After the fuse duration reaches MTTR duration, the fuse is closed, (attempt to) restore the target
+After the fuse duration reaches MTTR duration, turn into half-open status, (attempt to) restore the target

+If all targets are found fused whenever recovering one target, all targets will be restored at the same time

 Fuse mechanism strategy can effectively prevent avalanche effect